-For many point and shoot cameras, this is not even a possibility.
-Particularly for dark subjects and subjects that are close by, it takes some battery power to focus the lens elements on the desired part of your subject.
+For many point and shoot cameras, this isn't even a possibility.
+Particularly for dark subjects and subjects that are close by when the focusing mechanism often struggles, it takes some battery power to focus the lens elements on the desired part of your subject.

-This is really an insignificant way to save battery life unless your camera is set to a CONTINOUS" focus mode.
+This is really a significant way to save battery life, particularly if your camera is set to a CONTINUOUS" focus mode.
 Then your camera is constantly adjusting the focus.

 This happens in video movie mode, which consumes batteries quicker than still photos do.

 Setting your camera on manual focus accomplishes two things.